Minister Hermione Granger

 Also known as

-- The Brightest Witch of Her Age
+- The Brightest Witch

 - Insufferable Know-It-All